ivainm/Gobyrepro/README_gobyrepro.md

 Data files             #description
 -------------------------------------
-###repository address to raw data
+###repository address to raw data NCBI for raw reads, github/dryad for the rest
-pop.conv.tsv           #file assigning individuals to their population, in the format required for the radiator package (Fst calculation in R)
+pop_conv2.txt          #population map (individuals->population), in the format required for the radiator package (Fst calculation in R)
-R90_maf.bed/bim/fam    #3 files constituting the bed file obtained from the filtered vcf file, in order to calcualte Fst with the radiator package in R
+R90_maf.bed/bim/fam    #3 files constituting the bed file obtained from the filtered vcf file, in order to calcualte Fst with the radiator package in R het90_maf.het          #Excess homozygosity plots for identifying contaminated samples missingmaf5_90.imiss   #locus missingness per individual from plink, to plot in R and identify outliers popmap_SORT_nomerge.txt#population map for analysis with technical replicates not merged

 Code files             #description
 -------------------------------------